TomLXXVI/python-hvac/docs/examples/heating_load_calc/info.md

 If width and height are specified, the area can be calculated.
 Otherwise, the area of the building material needs to be specified.
-However, as we are mostly interested in the heat flux, i.e. the heat transfer per unit of area, through a construction assembly, the area of the building material will be 1 unit of area (e.g. 1 m²).
+However, as we are mostly interested in the heat flux, i.e. the heat transfer per unit of area, through a construction assembly, the default area of the building material will be 1 unit of area (e.g. 1 m²).

 An exception to this general rule applies to cases where different building materials are combined in a single layer of the construction assembly, e.g.